mesonbuild/meson/docs/markdown/Dependencies.md

 ### Modules, a.k.a.
 Components

 Meson wraps LLVM's concept of components in it's own modules concept.
-When you need specific components you add them as modules as meson will do the right thing:
+When you need specific components you add them as modules as Meson will do the right thing:

 ```meson